 What does raw milk taste like and how long does it last?

 In my humble opinion, it is the best tasting greatness one can achieve when it comes to milk, because it’s made by God and not by man (non-dairy milk = man made).
-For many, it tastes much better than pasteurized dairy.
+For many (including me), it tastes much better than pasteurized dairy.
 Unlike pasteurized dairy, it doesn’t spoil because the enzymes in the milk have not been deactivated, like the example from McAfee’s experiment previously mentioned.

 Where can I find raw dairy?